krtkush/krtkush.github.io/_posts/2018-05-10-the-modern-architecture-of-new-delhi.md

 ---
 layout: post
 comments: true
-title: Bookshelf: The Modern Architecture of New Delhi
+title: Bookshelf - The Modern Architecture of New Delhi
 tags: [Bookshelf]
 ---